If Public Figures Were Stocks: A Reputation Market Analysis

 Albert Einstein is the Apple of the reputation market.
 Everybody knows the name.
 The fundamentals are unassailable -- special relativity, general relativity, the photoelectric effect, E=mc2.
 He's Time's Person of the Century.
 His name is literally a synonym for genius.

 Bull case: The brand is impenetrable.
 No scandal can touch a dead physicist whose work has been validated by a century of experiments.
 Bear case: Is there upside left?
 Einstein is already consensus "greatest scientist ever."
 You're buying at the top.
 Analyst rating: Hold.
 Stability play.
-The Treasury bond of reputation.
+The Treasury bond of the reputation market.

 Isaac Newton (Ticker: NEWTON)